 Unemployment compensation is a benefit administered by the Commonwealth of Virginia from funds contributed by employers.
-If an employee becomes unemployed through no fault of your own, or does not voluntarily resign, then the employee will be eligible for benefits under this system.
-As an employee, you pay no part of the tax which provides you with this benefit.
-The entire cost is paid by the College.
+If an employee becomes unemployed through no fault of their own, or does not voluntarily resign, then the employee will be eligible for benefits under this system.
+The College pays the tax which provides you with this benefit.